Intuit QuickBooks Payments Review

 While you’ll find a few anonymous superficial reviews on the QuickBooks Payments site – all quite positive, as you might have guessed – I was not able to find any in-depth case studies or testimonials demonstrating the effectiveness and value of Intuit’s offerings.
 If you have any insights here, please leave us your review.
 In the meantime I’ll keep this updated as more information becomes available.

 I’m slowly warming up to Intuit QuickBooks Payments and GoPayment.
 I’ve seen this company make some really sensible changes and advancements over the past year, and am hopeful for their future.
 If you really love the QuickBooks interface and like the idea of brand loyalty, this could be a great option for your payment processing needs.
-With online invoicing, a powerful mobile app, e-check acceptance, and absolutely ideal QuickBooks bookkeeping integration, there are certainly some noteworthy draws for QB Payments.
+With online invoicing, a powerful mobile app, e-check acceptance, and absolutely ideal QuickBooks bookkeeping integration, there are certainly some noteworthy draws for Intuit merchant services.

 But given the account expense, I think you can get better value elsewhere, and probably better support as well.
-CDGcommerce, for instance, will set you up with interchange-plus pricing and a lower monthly fee than Inuit can provide.
+CDGcommerce, for instance, will set you up with interchange-plus pricing and a lower monthly fee than Intuit can provide.
 Same goes for any of our higher rated providers.

 Still, given the progress made by QuickBooks Payments, I’m going to bump them up from 3 to 3.5 stars.
 I’ll be hoping for more good news next update.
 Please comment with your experiences and insights!